ramesaliyev/data-processing-101/project/README.md

 # About

 ## Dataset
 MovieLens (9/2018) full dataset used https://grouplens.org/datasets/movielens/latest/.
-To run project you need to place `links.csv`, `movies.csv`, `tags.csv`, and `ratings.csv` under `volumes/data` folder.
+To run project you need to place `links.csv`, `movies.csv`, `tags.csv`, and `ratings.csv` directly under `volumes/data` folder.
+Then you can load them into HDFS from WebUI.

 ## Initialization